praveenjadhav1510/HackvyuhaHACKV20/README.md

-Here’s a short and clear GitHub README content for your **TalentSleuth AI** project, including setup and API key instructions:

----

 # TalentSleuth AI

 **TalentSleuth AI** is an intelligent, AI-powered candidate assessment platform that streamlines recruitment by autonomously analyzing resumes and public profiles to evaluate candidate-job fit.